Logical Clifford Synthesis for Stabilizer Codes: Synthesis of Logical Clifford Operators for Stabilizer Codes

 \subsection{Description of the Generic Logical Clifford Synthesis (LCS) Algorithm}

-The synthesis of logical Paulis by Gottesman~\cite{Gottesman-phd97} and by Wilde~\cite{Wilde-physreva09} exploits symplectic geometry over the binary field.
-Building on their work we have demonstrated, using the $\llbr 6,4,2 \rrbr$ code as an example, that symplectic geometry provides a systematic framework for synthesizing physical implementations of any logical operator in the logical Clifford group ${\rm Cliff}_{2^k}$ for stabilizer codes.
-In other words, symplectic geometry provides a \emph{control plane} where effects of Clifford operators can be analyzed efficiently.
+The synthesis of logical Paulis by Gottesman~\cite{Gottesman-phd97} and by Wilde~\cite{Wilde-physreva09} exploits symplectic groups over the binary field.
+Building on their work we have demonstrated, using the $\llbr 6,4,2 \rrbr$ code as an example, that the binary symplectic group provides a systematic framework for synthesizing physical implementations of any logical operator in the logical Clifford group $\text{Cliff}_{2^k}$ for stabilizer codes.
+In other words, the symplectic group provides a \emph{control plane} where effects of Clifford operators can be analyzed efficiently.
 For each logical Clifford operator, one can obtain all symplectic solutions using the algorithm below.

 \begin{enumerate}

 \item Collect all the linear constraints on $F$, obtained from the conjugation relations of the desired Clifford operator with the stabilizer generators and logical Paulis, to obtain a system of equations $UF = V$.